arkapravachakraborty/02cursor-landing-page/readme.md

-# Professional Resume using HTML
+# Cursor Landing Page Clone using HTML

 Here is a Clone of the landing page of the Cursor by using only HTML and CSS.

-# Live link of the Resume
+# Live link of the Landing Page
 [Click Here to see the landing page Live Demo](https://02cursor-landing-page.vercel.app/)

 # Images of Landing Page